 “Masturbation is a normal behavior, but it can become problematic when the behavior is no longer private,” says psychologist Sabina Mauro.
 “This may suggest they have a history of sexual abuse or were exposed to inappropriate sexual behavior.
 It may also suggest that there may be intrusive thoughts related to their masturbation and need to masturbate.
 These behaviors can be addressed, identified, and corrected.”

 For adults, the answer to how much masturbation is too much is any amount that gets in the way of their daily lives.
-Since young children do not have jobs or responsibilities, this is more challenging to quantify, but not impossible.
-If masturbation habits are getting in the way of eating or sleeping habits, that might be something to worry about.
+Since young children do not have jobs or responsibilities, this is more challenging to quantify.
+But it’s not impossible.
+If masturbation habits are getting in the way of eating or sleeping, that might be something to worry about.
 Beyond that, when healthy boundaries about masturbation are effectively set and children are only doing it privately, then parents just have to make sure children enjoy enough time outside of their bedroom.

 “Not so much the quantity as much as the context of masturbation.
 In other words, do they seem to prefer to be alone to social interactions with their friends?
 Are they becoming increasingly isolated?”
 Pierre-Louis says.

 If parents suspect their child is masturbating too much, they can try encouraging more social activities that kids enjoy to naturally curb masturbation without shaming them.
 Ideally, this will get them out of their rooms without making them feel bad about the masturbating they’ve already done.